 Snow and ice can make driving on Pennsylvania roads treacherous throughout the winter and into spring.
 While you may be used to contending with slippery asphalt and black ice, you may be surprised to find that one of the major dangers of winter weather is flying snow and ice above the ground.

-To prevent injuries due to flying snow and ice, Pennsylvania law requires that drivers remove all snow and ice from their vehicle before driving.
+Pennsylvania law requires that drivers remove all snow and ice from their vehicles before driving to prevent injuries due to flying snow and ice.
 This law includes all vehicles, from small passenger cars to commercial tractor-trailers.
-If another driver’s failure to remove snow and ice from their vehicle injured you or a loved one, reach out to an attorney to discuss whether you can file a claim against the negligent driver.
+If another driver's failure to remove snow and ice from their vehicle injured you or a loved one, reach out to an attorney to discuss whether you can file a claim against the negligent driver.

 Keep Your Running Lights on in Dark or Inclement Weather